irompou/bigdata/README.md

 - Oracle's VirtualBox with the following VMs setup:
   * Microsoft Windows Server 2012 w/ SQL Server 2012 Standard Edition installed (or any other edition that supports SSAS)
   * Some Linux distribution running a Hadoop cluster

+*Note: We're probably going to play it safe here and install Hadoop on the same VM that we're running our SQL Server on, aka 'Hadoop on Windows'.
+In case we manage to setup everything and feel comfortable with moving on, we may even setup Hadoop on some kind of cloud service (probably a small AWS EC2 instance).
+We're not trying to get you people pumped up or anything though, so take everything we say with a grain of salt...*

 To build everything, `git clone` or download and extract a ZIP of the repository in a folder and try to follow along the steps described below.
 This is not